Chicken Soup with Egg- Lemon Sauce (Kota Soupa me Avgolemono)

 |||

-in large dutch oven (7-8 quarts) with vegetables, garlic, bay leaves and 1
+chicken in large dutch oven (7-8 quarts) with vegetables, garlic, bay leaves

-teaspoon apple cider vinegar.
-Slightly cover chicken with water and bring to a
+and 1 teaspoon apple cider vinegar.
+Slightly cover chicken with water and bring

-boil.
+to a boil.
 Cover dutch oven and bring to a boil.
-Once boiling bring temperature down
+Once boiling bring temperature

-to medium-low and simmer for 1-2 hours until chicken is tender.
-Once chicken is
+down to medium-low and simmer for 1-2 hours until chicken is tender.
+Once

-cooked, skim off any impurities or white foam from the top of stock.
-Remove and
+chicken is cooked, skim off any impurities or white foam from the top of stock.

-shred chicken.
-Set aside chicken to be included in final soup stock with cooked
+Remove and shred chicken.
+Set aside chicken to be included in final soup stock

-rice.
+with cooked rice.
 Remove and discard onions and bay leaves from stock.
-Drain stock into a
+Drain

-separate bowl with carrots, celery remaining in strainer.
-Set aside carrots and
+stock into a separate bowl with carrots, celery remaining in strainer.
+Set

-celery to include with broth later.
-Reserve 2 cups of chicken stock to make
+aside carrots and celery to include with broth later.
+Reserve 2 cups of chicken

-is done, add chicken and simmer while making egg-lemon sauce to fold into soup
+Once rice is done, add chicken and simmer while making egg-lemon sauce folded

-stock.
-See next page for sauce and final steps.
+into soup stock.
+See next page for directions on how to make sauce along with

 *Risoni kritharáki is the Greek version of orzo